SidiousRNDS/SWG-ServerAccountSystem/doc/files/helpers/utilities.php.txt

     /**
+	 * @method sanitizeFormData
-	 * Summary sanitizeFormData - Sanitize the form data before it gets passed to a DB
+	 * Sanitize the form data before it gets passed to a DB
      * @param $data
      * @param $filter
      * @return mixed